Salacia reticulata: Description

-Salacia reticulata is a climbing, perennial, woody shrub.
-The plant has dichotomous branching pattern.
+Salacia reticulata is a climbing, perennial, woody shrub - a liana - with a dichotomous branching pattern.
 The bark is smooth, greenish grey in colour, thin, and white internally.
 The leaves are opposite and elliptic-oblong.
 The leaves have acute bases, abruptly acuminate apexes, and a margin with minute rounded teeth.
-The flowers are bisexual and arranged in clusters of 2-8 in the leaf axils.
-They are greenish-white to greenish-yellow in color.
-The fruit is a drupe which is globose and tubercular.
-The drupe assumes a pinkish-orange color on ripening.
-There are 1–4 seeds, each resembling an almond.
+The greenish-white flowers are bisexual and arranged in clusters of 2-6 in the leaf axils.

+The orange-red ripe fruit is a drupe which is globose and tubercular.
+The fruit contains 1–4 seeds, each resembling an almond.